testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 4. Now, you need to modify the JDBC URL to construct the JDBC server address that you will use to set up your Spark cluster connection in Power BI Desktop.

     - In the JDBC URL:
-      - Replace `jdbc:hive2` with `https`
+      - Replace `jdbc:hive2` with `https`.
-      - Remove everything in the path between the port number and `/sql`
+      - Remove everything in the path between the port number and `/sql`.
-      - Remove the following string from the end of the URL: `;AuthMech=3;UID=token;PWD=<personal-access-token>`, retaining the components indicated by the highlights in the image below
+      - Remove the following string from the end of the URL: `;AuthMech=3;UID=token;PWD=<personal-access-token>`, retaining the components indicated by the highlights in the image below.

     ![Parsed Cluster JDBC URL](media/databricks-cluster-jdbc-url-parsed.png 'Parsed JDBC URL')